-Creative Suite 5
+Creative Suite 5 full review

 Adobe’s Creative Suite 5 is expected to be on the shelves by the end of May, featuring revamped versions of its leading art, design, video and animation tools – Illustrator, InDesign, After Effects, Premiere Pro, Soundbooth, Encore, OnLocation, Dreamweaver, Flash Professional, Fireworks and Contribute – plus two new web-design applications, Flash Catalyst and Flash Builder.
 Components such as Bridge, Device Central and Dynamic Link, have also received a boost.